CDI-Tech/QGIS-RAIES/readme.md

 # Suricates plugin for QGIS

-> Copyright:  *CDI-Technologies* (2020).
-> Permission is granted to copy, distribute and/or modify this document
-> under the terms of the [GNU Free Documentation License 1.3](fdl-1.3.md),
-> or any later version published by the Free Software Foundation;
-> with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.

-The html version of the documentation is located at *doc/html/index.html* of the repository (Cf section 4.4).

 ## 1) Application

 This application is a plugins for the software [QGIS](https://qgis.org/): it is compatible with the version *3.10.9* (Long Term Release)